The climate in climate economics

 An illustration of the temporal evolution of the different forcings is given in Figure~\ref{fig:CMIP_EMI_CONC_FORC}, right panel.
-Note that estimates for the forcing from non-CO2 GHGs by~\citet{macdougall-et-al:13} (their figure 6) show a somewhat more temporal structure than $F_{EX,t}$.
+Note that estimates for the forcing from non-CO2 GHGs by~\citet{macdougall-et-al:13} (their Figure 6) show more temporal structure than $F^{\text{EX}}_{t}$.
 Additionally, the assumption of strict proportionality between CO2 and non-CO2 forcings is subject to debate in climate sciences, especially in the context of strong mitigation scenarios~\citep[see, e.g.,][]{mengis2020non}.
 Benchmark data for the evolution of atmospheric temperature is taken directly from the CMIP5 archive.
-The proximity to real applications makes this test difficult to interpret.
-However, it is clear that this is the most important test to pass for economic models, that is, given reasonable emissions scenarios, assessing what the effect on temperature over time is.
+The proximity to real applications makes this test difficult to interpret, yet it is a key test that CEs in economic models should pass.